-LeBron James' Net Worth In 2021
+LeBron James' Net Worth In 2023

 An entrepreneur himself, James teamed up with Arnold Schwarzenegger in 2018 to launch Ladder, a health and wellness company, which was acquired by Beachbody in 2020.
 James also helped start his own production company called SpringHill Entertainment and the media company Uninterrupted, which is behind The Shop.
 The talk show started on HBO and has since moved to YouTube.
 These two companies, along with James’ Robot Company marketing agency, got rolled into The SpringHill Company in 2020.

 In 2021, SpringHill released the long-anticipated sequel to 1996’s Space Jam, which starred former Chicago Bulls star Michael Jordan.
 The LeBron-led film made nearly $163 million worldwide.
 In October 2021, LeBron sold a significant minority stake in SpringHill worth $750 million, but he’s still the majority shareholder.
+SpringHill produced the House Party remake in 2023, with the plot centering around a party at LeBron’s mansion.

 Furthermore, James first dabbled into sports ownership in 2011 by purchasing a minority stake in Liverpool F.C. of the Premier League via partnership with the Fenway Sports Group, which also owns the Boston Red Sox, Fenway Park and the Pittsburgh Penguins, among other things.
 In 2021, LeBron exchanged the Liverpool stake for part ownership of FSG.

-While James is now 37 years old, he’s still playing at a high level for the most glamorous franchise in the NBA.
-The Lakers may have missed the playoffs in 2021-22, but they’re still the Lakers.
-Being in Hollywood (assuming he sticks around) will only continue to help LeBron build his empire, and he hopes to be the majority owner of a professional sports team at some point in the future.
+While James is now 38 years old, he’s still playing at a high level for the most glamorous franchise in the NBA.
+The Lakers may have missed the playoffs in 2021-22 and continue to struggle in 2022-23, but they’re still the Lakers.
+Being in Hollywood will only continue to help LeBron build his empire, and he hopes to be the majority owner of a professional sports team at some point in the future.
 As his net worth continues to rise, it wouldn’t surprise anybody if that comes to fruition, and he’ll surely play a role with Klutch once his playing days are over.

 In addition to everything else, LeBron is the owner of plenty of valuable property while also having gobs of money in cash and other investments.
-Forbes has an impressive breakdown of LeBron James’ net worth in 2022 that you can see here.
+Forbes has an impressive breakdown of LeBron James’ net worth that you can see here.

 And, of course, we must also bring up the LeBron James Family Foundation and all the work they do, including the creation of the I Promise School.